 Dealing with the aftermath of a fire:

-- Ventilate the property by opening windows and doors as best as possible to allow fresh air to circulate
+- Ventilate the property by opening windows and doors, where safe to do so, to allow fresh air to circulate

 - Don't use the gas or electricity until they’ve been checked by a professional